-If we cannot protect the confidentiality and proprietary nature of our trade secrets, our business and competitive position will be harmed.
+If we cannot protect the confidentiality and proprietary nature of our trade secrets, and other intellectual property, our business and competitive position will be harmed.

 Our business requires using sensitive technology, techniques and proprietary compounds that we protect as trade secrets.
-However, since we are a small company, we also rely heavily on collaboration with suppliers, outside scientists and other drug companies.
+However, we also rely heavily on collaboration with suppliers, outside scientists and other drug companies.
 Collaboration presents a strong risk of exposing our trade secrets.
 If our trade secrets were exposed, it would help our competitors and adversely affect our business prospects.

 In order to protect our drugs and technology more effectively, we need to obtain and maintain patents covering the drugs and technologies we develop.
-We may obtain patents through ownership or license.
+We may obtain patents or the right to practice patents through ownership or license.
 Our drugs are expensive and time-consuming to test and develop.
 Without patent protection, competitors may copy our methods, or the chemical structure or other aspects of our drugs.
 Even if we obtain and maintain patents, the patents may not be broad enough to protect our drugs from copycat products.

-If we are found to be infringing on patents owned by others, we may be forced to pay damages to the patent owner and obtain a license to continue the manufacture, sale or development of our drugs and/or pay damages.
-If we cannot obtain a license, we may be prevented from the manufacture, sale or development of our drugs.
+If we are found to be infringing on patents owned by others, we may be forced to pay damages to the patent owner and/or obtain a license to continue the manufacture, sale or development of our drugs.
+If we cannot obtain a license, we may be prevented from the manufacture, sale or development of our drugs, including Soliris, which would adversely affect our business.

 Parts of our technology, techniques and proprietary compounds and potential drug candidates, including those which are in-licensed, may be found to infringe patents owned by or granted to others.
 In March 2007, we reported that two civil actions were filed against us relating to the commercialization of Soliris and the intellectual property rights of third parties.
-Oklahoma Medical Research Foundation, or OMRF, filed a civil action against us in Oklahoma alleging, among other things, breach of contract of an existing license agreement between OMRF and Alexion and Alexion's willful infringement of OMRF patents.
-If it is finally determined that we are in breach of the license agreement, OMRF might be entitled to terminate such agreement, including the licenses granted to Alexion, or we might be required to pay royalties to OMRF.
+Oklahoma Medical Research Foundation, or OMRF, filed a civil action against us in Oklahoma alleging, among other things, breach of contract of an existing license agreement between OMRF and Alexion and Alexion's willful infringement of an OMRF patent.
+If it is finally determined that we are in breach of the license agreement, OMRF might be entitled to terminate such agreement, including the licenses granted to Alexion, and we might be required to pay royalties to OMRF.
 Although we do not believe that any valid patent of OMRF covered under such license agreement is necessary for the commercialization of Soliris for PNH, we cannot guarantee that we will be successful in defending against such action.
 In addition, PDL BioPharma, Inc., or PDL, filed a civil action against us in Delaware, alleging willful infringement of PDL patents.
-If it is finally determined that we infringe the PDL patents, we might be required to pay royalties to PDL on the sales of Soliris in the United States.
-If we cannot resolve these or any other future conflicts, we may be liable for damages, be required to obtain costly licenses or have to stop manufacturing, using or selling our products or conducting other activities.
+If it is finally determined that we infringe the

+PDL patents, we might be required to pay royalties to PDL on sales of Soliris.
+If we cannot successfully defend against these or any other future actions or conflicts, we may be liable for damages, be required to obtain costly licenses or have to stop manufacturing, using or selling Soliris, which would adversely affect our business.